npgsql/doc/conceptual/EF6.PG/index.md

 [EntityFramework6.Npgsql](https://www.nuget.org/packages/EntityFramework6.Npgsql/) nuget.

 ## Basic Configuration ##

+Configuration for an Entity Framework application can be specified in a config file (app.config/web.config) or through code.
+The latter is known as code-based configuration.

+### Code-based ###

 To use Entity Framework with Npgsql, define a class that inherits from `DbConfiguration` in the same assembly as your class inheriting `DbContext`.
 Ensure that you configure provider services, a provider factory, a default connection factory as shown below:

 ```csharp